jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Corrected a problem where the SQL Server Tempdb Usage drilldown charts showed no data. | DS-1201 Corrected a problem behind "Queue length exceeded (200) error" that stops the ability to configure monitoring on a Spotlight Client that has been up for a few days. | DS-1186
 Corrected a problem where the SQL Agent Job failure alarm may not be synchronized for Spotlight email alerts, the Alarm Log and the Spotlight Overview page. | DS-1081
-Corrected a problem where serializing an alarm caused it to lose its name and id. | DS-896 Corrected a problem where the alarm Cleared time is not timely updated when the Dead lock alarm is cleared. | DS-850 Corrected a problem where the Failed SQL Agent Jobs Report did not show all failures. | DS-571 Corrected a problem executing the spotlight_sqlanalysis_results procedure. | SES-192
+Improved the efficiency for the Spotlight Stored Procedure "MoveDiagnosticServerHost". | DS-976 Corrected a problem where serializing an alarm caused it to lose its name and id. | DS-896 Corrected a problem where the alarm Cleared time is not timely updated when the Dead lock alarm is cleared. | DS-850 Corrected a problem where the Failed SQL Agent Jobs Report did not show all failures. | DS-571 Corrected a problem executing the spotlight_sqlanalysis_results procedure. | SES-192 Fixed an issue that the SQL Server Blocking drilldown took too long to return data. | SES-175 Corrected Spotlight's reporting of the SQL Agent Job failure alarm. | SES-112 Corrected a problem where session SPID > 2000 may be excluded from the session list. | ES-219

 {% include links.html %}